swch/strivve-docs/src/pages/resources/progress-polling/index.md

 Endpoint: GET /place_card_on_single_site_jobs/:job_id

+These calls should be accompanied by a credential-request [hydration header](https://swch.github.io/slate/?java#hydration) so that credential requests are returned on every job request.

 It is essential to maintain user contact until the job status changes to AUTH, which occurs after the VBS has successfully authenticated with the merchant site.

 Examples: